 - Necessary Roughness

 - Night Flight (1981-1988) — Aired on Fridays and Saturdays late at night.
+A freewheeling compendium of music videos, concert films, Cult Classic movies (mainstays included Reefer Madness and Pink Flamingos), plus live-action and animated shorts.
 In its final year, it introduced Super Sentai to the continental United States with a Dynaman parody dub.

 - Pacific Blue